0xNico/noir-pay/README.md

 - The implementation of the [poseidon hash](https://docs.rs/arkworks-gadgets/0.3.14/arkworks_gadgets/poseidon/circom/index.html) is based on [arkworks_gadgets](https://github.com/webb-tools/arkworks-gadgets).
 - Light uses a circuit based on [tornado_pool](https://github.com/tornadocash/tornado-pool/tree/onchain-tree/circuits).

-If you like to directly contact Light Protocol you can do so via their [Twitter API](https://twitter.com/LightProtocol)
+If you like to directly contact Light Protocol you can do so via their [Twitter](https://twitter.com/LightProtocol)

 ### 888 Anon Club Bounty
 > Bounty currently @ 88 SOL [$10,500] At time of writing.